okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/aspnet/commonsteps.md

 If you configured your Okta org correctly, you need to respond to two specific authenticator statuses to handle this scenario in addition to `Success` and `PasswordExpired`:

-* `AwaitingAuthenticatorEnrollment` indicates that the user is in Enrollment Flow
+* `AwaitingAuthenticatorEnrollment` indicates that the user is in enrollment flow
-* `AwaitingChallengeAuthenticatorSelection` indicates that the user is in Challenge Flow
+* `AwaitingChallengeAuthenticatorSelection` indicates that the user is in challenge flow

 You can find the names of the authenticators available for enrollment or challenge in the `AuthenticationResponse` object's `Authenticators` collection.
 Redirect the user to a list of authenticators to select Okta Verify for enrollment.